keu/docs/astro/manage-deployments-as-code.md

 1. Modify the Deployment file and save your changes.
 You can modify any value in the `environment_variables` and `worker_queues` sections, and most values in the `configuration` section.

-2. Update your Deployment according to the configurations in the Deployment file:
+2. Run the following command to apply your configuration to a Deployment:

   ```bash
   astro deployment update --deployment-file my-deployment-file.yaml